shannonheh/SEYI2018_sh/Blogs/Blog 2.md

 ![Fossils Collected from Beach] (Images/Blog_Beach.jpg)

 At the beach, I got to interact more with the individual interns, with whom I ate lunch.
-After lunch, we headed to the UCSC Marine Science Institute, which had a beautiful view of the ocean and two large whale skeletons.
+After lunch, we headed to the UCSC Marine Discovery Center, which had a beautiful view of the ocean and two large whale skeletons.
 I had never known about vestigial structures in the whale which indicate that whales used to live on land!
 While I love exploring the beach, I was hoping we would see tide pools.
 I LOVE TIDEPOOLS.
 I was recently in Washington State, where I participated in a tour with a naturalist.
 She took me to a quiet tide pool in Port Angeles, where I saw sea anemone, mussels, chiten, crabs, kelp, and sea worms everywhere.
 Thanks to Jenny and Noel, I now know where tidepools are in the Bay Area and how to track tides with an app, activities I will surely do once SEYI is over.

 ![View from MSI] (Images/Blog_MSI.jpg)